Frequently Asked Questions

 So why the waves?
 Starting in waves with the faster riders first, followed by the second faster group, etc. reduces the need for quicker riders passing slower riders, therefore, improving the safety for all riders.
 We strongly stress that you start in the wave pace that is closest to the pace you ride.
 By the way, the wave paces are identified in miles per hour.
 Now that you understand the wave start, no reason to stress that maybe 1,000 fellow riders might show up to ride on Saturday!

 How do I use the classifieds/carpool listing?

-Here's a few quick how-to pointers for our Classified ads: If you want to post a bike or equipment for sale/trade, if you are looking for a bike or equipment, if you have an available spot in your carpool, or if you are looking for a carpool to ride with, you need to register.
-Register by clicking the “Create an account” link located on the left side of the Classifieds page at the bottom of the User Login form.
-I highly suggest using the same email you used to register for the training series, because this forum will be monitored and suspicious postings will be removed.
+Here's a few quick how-to pointers for our Classified ads: If you want to post a bike or equipment for sale/trade, looking for a bike or equipment, have an available spot in your carpool, or looking for a carpool to ride with, you need to register for the Ready2Roll Cycling Classified account.
+Register by clicking the “Create an account” link located on the left side of the classified page at the bottom of the User Login form.
+We highly suggest using the same email you used to register for the training series, because this forum will be monitored and suspicious postings will be removed.
 It will also serve as your login information in the future when we add further functionality to our website.
 You do not have to create an account to look at or reply to classified postings.

 from: Enquirer’s Name (Enquirer’s name)